Local businesses worry about viaduct project

 “It would impact our business because those of the people on the other side of town are going to have a much harder way getting over here to us,” Lafferty said.
 “That will be the biggest thing because we do a lot of schools that are on the other side of town, so those people are going to have to figure out how to get over here.”

 Zach Wyatt is the store manager at T-Mobile.
-He says consruction on the viaduct would decrease foot traffic and they would have to find creative ways to reach potential customers.
+He says construction on the viaduct would decrease foot traffic and they would have to find creative ways to reach potential customers.

 “Possibly through social media and word of mouth and also small things like wearing our merchandise out in town,” Wyatt said.